eclipse-biscuit/biscuit-rust/README.md

 - decentralized validation: any node could validate the token only with public information;
 - offline delegation: a new, valid token can be created from another one by attenuating its rights, by its holder, without communicating with anyone;
-- capabilities based: authorization in microservices should be tied to rights related to the request, instead of relying to an identity that might not make sense to the verifier;
+- capabilities based: authorization in microservices should be tied to rights related to the request, instead of relying to an identity that might not make sense to the authorizer;
 - flexible rights managements: the token uses a logic language to specify attenuation and add bounds on ambient data;
 - small enough to fit anywhere (cookies, etc).